CS109Group67/lendingclub/EDA.md

         'initial_list_status', # possible values are w or f 'title', # non-standard text description
-        'zip_code'] # we could make into dummies, but there are 954 of them ls_clean.drop(drop, axis=1, inplace=True)
+        'zip_code'] # we could make into dummies, but there are 954 of them ls.drop(drop, axis=1, inplace=True)
 ```

 <br>

-## 2. Depedent Variables
+## 2. Outcome Variables

-The following variables represent outcome information for the loan after it has been funded.
-This information is not available to a prospective investor but instead represents aspects of how well or poorly the loan performed after issuance.
-Based on these variables, we designed 3 outcome features to represent loan outcomes: `OUT_Class`, `OUT_Principle_Repaid_Percentage` and `OUT_Monthly_Rate_of_Return`.
+The following variables represent information about the loan after it is funded.
+These variables represent aspects of the loan performed after issuance.
+Based on these variables, we designed 3 outcome features to represent how well or poorly loan performed: `OUT_Class`, `OUT_Principle_Repaid_Percentage` and `OUT_Monthly_Rate_of_Return`.